Konstantin8105/Effective_Go_RU/README.md

 seconds, ok = timeZone[tz]
 ```

-For obvious reasons this is called the &ldquo;comma ok&rdquo; idiom.
+For obvious reasons this is called the "comma ok" idiom.
 In this example, if ```tz``` is present, ```seconds```
 will be set appropriately and ```ok``` will be true; if not, ```seconds``` will be set to zero and ```ok``` will
 be false.